 (7) Require the licensee to sign any and all waivers necessary to secure all reports required by the QIP;

 (8) Specify that the prescribed education and/or remediation intervention may not be used to satisfy any continuing education requirements for license renewal;

 (9) Specify the terms and conditions the participant must meet to successfully complete the education and/or remediation;

 (10) Specify that the board may monitor the licensee's practice for a specific time period to ensure the licensee has corrected their practice deficiency;

-(12) Set forth the grounds for termination from QIP.
+(12) Set forth the grounds for termination from the QIP.

 (I) Educational intervention/remediation.
-The board shall approve individual programs and/or select providers of education and assessment services for QIP utilization.
+The board shall approve individual programs and/ or select providers of education and assessment services for QIP utilization.
 Panel members may review the content of and recommend programs for board approval.
-Educational intervention/remediation providers shall maintain the confidentiality of all records and of the licensee's participation in the QIP.

-(J) A licensee determined by the board to be eligible for QIP who refuses to enter into the participation agreement as set forth in this rule within the time frame specified by QIP shall be subject to disciplinary action for the identified deficiency in accordance with section 4734.31 of the Revised Code.
+(J) A licensee determined by the board to be eligible for the QIP who refuses to enter into the participation agreement as set forth in this rule within the time frame specified by the QIP may be subject to disciplinary action for the identified deficiency in accordance with section 4734.31 of the Revised Code.

 (1) Failure to comply with any term of the participation agreement entered into by the licensee;